IngaIvanov/IngaIvanov/README.md

 - 📫 How to reach me [...](https://www.linkedin.com/in/inga-ivanov/)
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: "With Turkish blood in my veins, a German name, a Bulgarian surname, and growing up in a Romanian-speaking country, my cultural tapestry is as rich and varied as the threads of a finely woven carpet from the Grand Bazaar :)"
+- ⚡ Fun fact: "With Turkish blood in my veins, a German name, a Bulgarian surname, and growing up in a Romanian and Russian-speaking country, my cultural tapestry is as rich and varied as the threads of a finely woven carpet from the Grand Bazaar :)"

 <!---